Translate

 • Meet prevailing wage requirements for all remediation and construction work for the redevelopment project and subsequent redevelopment project, if applicable, including 10 years for building services.

-• Not have commenced remediation, unless the full extent of contamination is not known.
+• Not have started remediation activities by the developer / affiliates (other than environmental assessment and investigation activities) unless the applicant certifies that they could not have reasonably known the full extent of contamination prior to starting the cleanup.
 Prior environmental assessment and investigation up to 24 months prior to application may be eligible for inclusion in the program.

 • Demonstrate that remediation costs are reasonable and appropriate.
 DEP will review the proposed costs to determine if the costs are eligible for the program and complete a cost reasonableness determination prior to EDA board approval.

-• Be a redevelopment project.
-The redevelopment project can be a remediation-only project.
+• The redevelopment project can be a remediation-only project.

 AWARD SIZE